2 Line (Sound Transit): Route refinement in Bellevue

-Construction
+Construction and delays

 Sound Transit broke ground on the project's Downtown Bellevue tunnel on April 22, 2016, beginning its construction with the demolition of homes in the Surrey Downs area.
 The tunnel was excavated using sequential mining, as opposed to tunnel boring machines used for Sound Transit's other light rail projects.
 To prepare for East Link construction on the express lanes of the Interstate 90 floating bridge, which began in June 2017, WSDOT added HOV lanes to the outer lanes of the freeway between Rainier Avenue in Seattle and Bellevue Way.
 The $283 million project was completed in stages from 2008 to 2012, reducing lane and shoulder widths on the floating bridge to accommodate the new lanes.
 The bridge's express lanes were closed to traffic on June 5, 2017, and will be rebuilt for light rail trains.
 Construction was scheduled to move from the pontoons to the bridge deck in 2019.

+A total of 170 businesses in Bellevue and Redmond, primarily in the Bel-Red corridor, were relocated to prepare for light rail construction using a Sound Transit fund to cover their moving costs.
+Among the affected businesses was a ballet school that filed a lawsuit to demand additional compensation; a settlement was reached in April 2016.
 Demolition work in the South Bellevue, Bel-Red, and Overlake segments of the line also began in early 2017, including the closure of the South Bellevue Park and Ride, which was replaced with several temporary parking lots around the Eastside.
 By the end of the year, site grading and preparation was underway in Mercer Island and along State Route 520 in Overlake.
 The first segment of elevated guideway was erected at the future Bellevue Downtown station in December 2017 and in Bel-Red in March 2018.
 Work on the line's crossing over Interstate 405 in Bellevue began in early 2018, with a falsework constructed under the arches for the bridge.
 During installation of girders near Overlake Village in late May, a construction worker was killed after falling from a column near State Route 520 and 148th Avenue.
 Excavation of the Bellevue tunnel was completed in July 2018, approximately five months ahead of schedule, and substantial finishing work on the structure was declared complete in August 2020.
 Construction on the entire project reached the halfway milestone in April 2019, including 2.86 mi of elevated guideway and 1 mi of tracks.